 Shortly, we'll have the story on the SQ5, the first Audi crossover ever to earn the S badge.
-With the high-output version of the supercharged six, the 354-hp SQ5 promises 0-60 mph times of 5.1 seconds and a top speed of 155 mph.
+With the high-output supercharged six, the 354-hp SQ5 promises 5.1-second runs to 60 mph and a 155-mph top speed.
 Stay tuned for more on this version, soon.

 On all Q5 SUVs, the 8-speed automatic has responsive shift feel and tightly spaced gears, with paddle controls that let you take over the helm.
 Most versions have all-wheel drive and 8 inches of ground clearance, and the combination gives the Q5 fine all-weather traction.
 Depending on the engine, some Q5s can tow 4,400 pounds.